 These model names include two letters and a number.
-Here are what they mean.
+Here is what they mean.

 - The first letter indicates the Wi-Fi standard:

 - The second letter indicates the number of Wi-Fi bands:

 - T means Tri-band.
 This is for a system where each hardware unit has three Wi-Fi frequency bands.

 - D means Dual-band — each hardware unit has two Wi-Fi bands.

 - The last digit indicates the number of Wi-Fi streams each broadcaster has.